-If electricity cost increase it would be profitable to buy a more expensive heat pump with better performance.
+If electricity costs increase it would be profitable to invest in a more expensive heat pump with better performance.

 Costs of fuels affect the competitiveness of heat pumps.
 E.g. expensive biomass, gas or oil will imply that heat pumps will be better alternatives even with low COP values.